wp-plugins/custom-menu-wizard/readme.txt

     no children, whereas C has loads of children/grandchildren.
 If you fallback to B's parent - A - with Unlimited depth set, then you will get A, B, C, and *all* C's dependents!
 You may well want to override depth to limit the output to, say, just A, B and C, by setting this fallback option to "1"?
 Or maybe A, B, C, and C's immediate children, by setting "2"?

+The **"If no Current Item can be found"** fallback is new to v3.1.0.
+It gets applied right at the start of processing, when determining which of the menu items (if any) should be regarded as the unique "Current Item" by this widget.
+Under certain conditions, WordPress will mark an item as being the parent of a current item ... but there won't actually be a current item marked!
+This occurs, for example, when displaying a full post for which there is no specific related menu item, yet there *is* a menu item for a Category that the displayed post belongs to : WordPress will then mark the related Category as being the parent of the current item (the post) even though it can't mark the post as being the current item (because there's no specific item for it within the menu).

+Enabling this fallback will make the widget look for these situations - only as a last resort! - and set (one of) the found "parent" item(s) as the Current Item.

 == Output Section ==